 - Second-Class Honours, Bachelor of Laws (LL.B.
 (Hons)), (Overseas)

-- BL Law (Bar Finals, Overseas)
+- BL Law (Called to the Bar, Overseas)

 - Admitted as a solicitor of the Senior Courts of England and Wales (via the Qualified Lawyers Transfer Test)